lm3nitro/Projects/NSM/Security Onion/Security Onion.md

 ![Pasted image 20240513144834](https://github.com/lm3nitro/Projects/assets/55665256/13565a54-5492-4d46-b222-15db54ecee6c)

 The **Hunt** option provides more insight into the alert.
-Here we can see information on the IPs involved in the alert (attacker and target system).
+Here I can see information on the IPs involved in the alert (attacker and target system).
 It also provides the count, in this case 165, and all the ports that it scanned:

 ![Pasted image 20240513145035](https://github.com/lm3nitro/Projects/assets/55665256/346a444e-242d-4a34-a00a-7fed4d1533af)